All Episodes

 In other words, let me translate this for you.

-Republican Party that's showing its face to America this week is a West restless bunch of white racists who hate Latinos, hate women, don't want any abortions, don't want any amnesty, don't want any immigration reform, and want old folks to die.
+Republican Party that's showing its face to America this week is a restless bunch of white racists who hate Latinos, hate women, don't want any abortions, don't want any amnesty, don't want any immigration reform, and want old folks to die.

-Now the Republican established will read this story, and rather than get Livid at it.
+Now, the Republican established will read this story and rather than get livid at it, they'll say, we've got to get rid of these conservatives.

-They're they're they're they're killing us.
+They're killing us.

 That's what they say.